Ask Question

 Help identify tumor-associated antigens that can form the basis for therapeutic cancer vaccines.

-Note that the NBN should not represent a challenge to existing systems that are functioning at high levels.
-Rather the NBN will incorporate the "best practices" in existing systems of excellence.
+Note that the GCB should not represent a challenge to existing systems that are functioning at high levels.
+Rather the GCB will incorporate the "best practices" in existing systems of excellence.
 Identifying, developing, and sharing standards for "best practices" is a process and not an end.
-Thus, the NBN blueprint will incorporate new ideas and innovations as they occur.
+Thus, the GCB will incorporate new ideas and innovations as they occur.
 It will constantly improve and lead to innovations that will make a real difference.

-Briefly, the NBN is a blueprint for creating standards for how to:
+Briefly, the GCB is a blueprint for creating standards for how to:

 bullet

-Obtain and store fresh frozen tissue suitable for consistent molecular analysis
+Obtain and store tissue samples suitable for consistent analysis

 bullet